EnterpriseDB/terraform-provider-biganimal/docs/resources/region.md

 # biganimal_region (Resource)
 The region resource is used to manage regions for a given cloud provider.
-See https://www.enterprisedb.com/docs/biganimal/latest/getting_started/activating_regions/ for more details.
+See [Activating regions](https://www.enterprisedb.com/docs/biganimal/latest/getting_started/activating_regions/) for more details.

 !> Creation of region resources is not supported for now.